Topological classification of Higher-order topological phases with nested band inversion surfaces: The nested band inversion surfaces

 With these preparations, we are now able to examine the topological properties of the system order by order.
 We first take $n=2$ as an example with a sketched illustration in Fig. \ref{illu}.
-Since $k_1$ is contained only in $H_1$, and that the rest of the Hamiltonian anti-commutes with $H_1$, a nontrivial $v_1(\mathbf{k}_{1,\parallel})$ indicates that the system support 1st-order boundary states at momentum $\mathbf{k}_{1,\parallel}$ under the open boundary condition (OBC) along $r_1$-direction, whose eigenenergies are determined by $H_2$~\cite{PhysRevB.83.125109,PhysRevB.96.235424}.
-Furthermore, the bulk topological properties of $H_2$ can also be inherited by these 1st-order boundary states of $H_1$, provided a BIS of $H_2$ (i.e. $S^m_2$) falls in the regime with a nontrivial $v_1$~\cite{LI2021}.
-In this way, 1st-order topology of $H_2$ is manifested as 2nd-order topology of $H=H_1+H_2$, and the system supports 2nd-order topological boundary states characterized by both $v_1$ and $v_2$.
-In the example in Fig. \ref{illu}(a), $S^{m=1}_2$ (blue dash loop) is ``nested" in the regime with a nontrivial $\nu_1$ (green area) bounded by $S^{m=2}_1$ (red loop), and the pseudo-spin texture exhibits a nontrivial winding along $S^{m=1}_2$ (blue arrows), described by a winding number $v_2$.
+Since $k_1$ is contained only in $H_1$, and the rest of the Hamiltonian anti-commutes with $H_1$, a nontrivial $v_1(\mathbf{k}_{1,\parallel})$ indicates that the system supports first-order boundary states at momentum $\mathbf{k}_{1,\parallel}$ under the open boundary condition (OBC) along $r_1$-direction, whose eigenenergies are determined by $H_2$~\cite{PhysRevB.83.125109,PhysRevB.96.235424}.
+Furthermore, the bulk topological properties of $H_2$ can also be inherited by these first-order boundary states of $H_1$, provided a BIS of $H_2$ (i.e., $S^m_2$) falls in the regime with a nontrivial $v_1$~\cite{LI2021}.
+In this way, first-order topology of $H_2$ is manifested as second-order topology of $H=H_1+H_2$, and the system supports second-order topological boundary states characterized by both $v_1$ and $v_2$.
+In the example in Fig. \ref{illu}(a), $S^{m=1}_2$ (blue dashed loop) is ``nested" in the regime with a nontrivial $\nu_1$ (green area) bounded by $S^{m=2}_1$ (red loop), and the pseudo-spin texture exhibits a nontrivial winding along $S^{m=1}_2$ (blue arrows), described by a winding number $v_2$.
 Consequently, 1D chiral-like hinge states will appear in this 3D system under the OBC, as illustrated in Fig. \ref{illu}(b).